directus/directus/docs/self-hosted/config-options.md

 ## Redis

 Directus requires Redis for multi-container deployments.
-This ensures that things like caching, rate-limiting, and websockets work reliably across multiple containers of Directus.
+This ensures that things like caching, rate-limiting, and WebSockets work reliably across multiple containers of Directus.

 | Variable         | Description                                                                                                                                                | Default Value |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |